Location of Practice – Rule 4-7.12(a)(2)

 - Is the advertised location staffed by receptionists, secretaries, clerks, or paralegals employed by the firm on a full-time basis?

-- Other than client interviews and conferences, do firm attorneys furnish legal services from the advertised location?
+- Other than client interviews and conferences, do firm lawyers furnish legal services from the advertised location?

 - Is the advertised location staffed by at least one firm lawyer on a regular and continuing basis?

-Even though a lawyer may not advertise an office location that is not a bona fide office, the lawyer may advertise that he or she is “available for consultation” or “available by appointment” at a specified location.
-Such designations are appropriate when the space is a “virtual office” that is owned or under the control of another, is shared with multiple lawyers or other professionals, or is a conference room or other space rented by the hour.
+Even though a lawyer may not advertise an office location that is not a bona fide office, the lawyer may advertise that the lawyer is “available for consultation” or “available by appointment” at a specified location.
+These designations are appropriate when the space is a “virtual office” that is owned or under the control of another, is shared with multiple lawyers or other professionals, or is a conference room or other space rented by the hour.
 A lawyer may identify other office locations as “limited service” or “satellite” offices only if the advertised office location is controlled exclusively by the lawyer’s law firm.